dkanghan/Tower_Defense/UserManual.md

 ## **Levels and Progression**

-Defenders of the Forest consists of two levels, each with multiple waves of enemies.
+Defenders of the Forest consists of four levels, each with multiple waves of enemies.
 To progress through the game, you must complete each level by defeating all waves of enemies.
 Here is an overview of the levels and progression system:

 ### **Level 1**

 - There are 5 waves of enemies in level 1.
-- Defeat all enemies in level 1 to progress to level 2.
 - Enemies will increase in difficulty with each wave.
 - Earn coins by defeating enemies and use them to add more defenders.
 - Level 1 looks like this: